C-gonz/Phylogenetic_Focusing/README.md

 </details> <!-- End Monitering output Data -->

-<details> <summary><H4> Executing alignment_editor.py (step 5) </H4></summary>
+<details> <summary>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<H2> Executing alignment_editor.py (step 5) </H2></summary>
-Once complete, ./phyfocus.sh produces an alignment that is the starting point of Step 6 (see "final_tree_dataset/final_tree_seqs_ali.fa").
-It will also move alignment_editor.py to this directory for user convenience.
+Once complete, ./phyfocus.sh produces an alignment that is the starting point of Step 5 (see "final_tree_dataset/concat_tip_seqs_cdhit_ali.fa").

-concat_tip_seqs_cdhit_ali.fa may contain massive gaps (100s+ in length) due to a small subset of sequences.
+concat_tip_seqs_cdhit_ali.fa may contain massive gaps due to a small subset of sequences.
 To improve alignment quality, Alignment Editor removes these gap-causing sequences according to user-specified gap length and gap frequency cutoffs.

-Current recommendation is to manually inspect the concatenated alignment to identify an approximate size of massive gaps, then run alignment_editor.py.
+- Current recommendation is to manually inspect the concatenated alignment to identify an approximate problematic gap size, then run alignment_editor.py

+- Note that all output files incorporate the user values for -w and -g, so multiple runs to test different values can be executed without risk of overwriting or mixing outputs.

 Usage syntax and options for alignment_editor are also available under the help menu (./alignment_editor.py -h)